Compress-Store on Blockchain: A Decentralized Data Processing and Immutable Storage for Multimedia Streaming: Implementation and System Details

-Next we provide the summary of steps for a full node to initiate, mine, store and verify a recorded video. \begin{enumerate} \item A video file is streamed to the miner network nodes GOP by GOP (GOPs can be thought as transactions in crypto context and these are referred as GOP transactions in our context) where each GOP transactions (txns) is digitally signed by the issuer for authentication.
-This step is used to prevent potential outsourcing and authenticate the work (both for PoW and PoS).
-The specific format of GOP transactions are implementation-specific. \item Miner nodes collect/pack a set of GOP txns, authenticate them, process them and then compose a (associated) set of subblocks to make up a block (block size determines the number of subblocks that can be bundled together) that also contains the hash of the previous block. \item In one application of proposed idea, miners’ PoW may include compression and encryption of the set of collected/packed GOP data (txns).
-This is referred as \textit{processing} in step 3. \item On the other hand, miners’ PoS include a proof for the storage of the compressed and encrypted content included with the prepared block.
+\begin{enumerate} \item[(1)] After video file is captured, it is streamed/broadcasted to the miner network nodes GOP by GOP (GOPs can be thought as image transactions in crypto context and to be able to differentiate them from real transactions these are referred as GOP transactions (gtxns) in our context) where each gtxns is digitally signed by the issuer for authentication.
+This step is used to prevent potential outsourcing and authenticate the work (both for PoW and PoSt).
+The specific format of GOP transactions are implementation-specific.
+If GOP transmission overwhelm the available network, then the content address of these GOPs can be shared instead and the participating mining and verifier nodes can download them for processing{, paying both for network bandwidth and CPU clock time}. \item[(2)] Miner nodes collect/pack a set of gtxns, authenticate them, process (compress) them and then compose a (associated) set of subblocks to make up a block (block size determines the number of subblocks that can be bundled together) that also contains the hashes (Merkle roots) of the previous block. \item[(3)] In an application, miners’ PoW may include compression and encryption of the set of collected/packed gtxns.
+Real transactions could be part of the PoW directly (using the standard nonce calculation etc.) or can become part of compression and encoded into the blockchain through compression and encryption.
+One such possibility is to hide transaction data inside the video.
+The way we insert this data into the GOP can be done randomly and hence miners can compress the same GOP multiple times and send the one with the highest quality. \item[(4)] On the other hand, miners’ PoSt include a proof for the storage of the compressed and encrypted content included with the prepared block.
+In an attempt to replicate the stored compressed content, the miner shares the final processed GOP with multiple storage nodes.
 The storage can be provided with cloud services or any other peer of the network with local persistent storage.
-However, with digital signature requirement, outsourcing may be forbidden by the internal system management. \item Miners place the location of the compressed data, associated hash values such as merkle tree root or leaf node hashes, compression algorithm name and parameters, quality measure, any additional data (such as proofs) that would be useful for verification into the (subblocks) blocks and broadcast it for verification. \item Verifier nodes read the contents of the block and easily verify that the content is accurately compressed, properly encrypted, and stored according to a predefined quality measure (using various proofs included with blocks). \item Once the verification process successfully ends, the block is added to the local blockchain.
-If any of the requirements is not satisfied, the block is not added to the blockchain and the verifier node moves on to the next verification process waiting in the network. \end{enumerate}
+Miner uses a challenge question to check whether the storage nodes store the final compressed content.
+On the other hand, with digital signature requirement, outsourcing may be forbidden or unincentivised (such as reducing the fees earned) on purpose by the internal system management.
+If not forbidden, then It is typical that if the miner and storage node are the same physical node, then fees paid may be higher to make storage offloading less attractive. \item[(5)] After storage, miners place the location of the compressed data (content address), associated hash values such as merkle tree root of gtxns or txns or leaf node hashes, compression algorithm name and parameters, quality measure, any additional data (such as proofs) that would be useful for verification into the (subblocks) blocks and broadcast it for verification. \item[(6)] Verification nodes (also referred as verifiers) read the contents of the block and easily verify whether the content is accurately compressed, properly encrypted, and stored by contacting the appropriate storage nodes, according to a predefined quality measure (using the proofs included with the blocks). \item[(7)] Once the verification process successfully ends, the block is added to the local blockchain.
+If more than one miner's sublock arrives, and all of them checks, then the one with the highest quality metric is added to the blockchain.
+Also, if any one of the requirements is not satisfied, the block is not added to the blockchain and the verifier node moves on to the next verification process waiting in the network. \item[(8)] Additionally, verifier nodes can also create challenge questions based on the previous GOP compression works which are present in the blockchain.
+In case, one of the storage nodes fail to show an evidence, then a corresponding transaction is generated and send to miners for further processing.
+This way fees already assigned to storage nodes can be deducted for not complying with the {protocol} of the system. \end{enumerate}